What you can customize | Template sections | AI-Driven sections | Attestations | Inline instructions | Best practices | Support

 You only need to configure "normal" once.
 After that, just correct what's changed — saving you significant editing time.

-Using AI-Driven sections
+Using "Learn Format" for AI-Driven sections

 For sections that need more narrative and clinical judgment — like your HPI or Assessment & Plan — the AI can write these for you based on what was said during the visit.
 The AI gets better the more you use it.
 After several notes, output quality improves noticeably as it learns your style.